will-koz/willcoin/README.md

 # willcoin

 Willcoin is a centralized Discord cryptosystem.
 (That's fancy talk for a bot that attaches numbers to a user.)

 ## Installation

+This is created on Linux Mint, a Debian based Linux distribution, and not on Windows or OSX.
+I would recommend installing in Linux or in a Linux VM.

 ## TODO